blockdeep/pallet-collator-staking/README.md

 * Transaction fees and tips collected for blocks produced.
 * An optional per-block flat amount coming from a different pot (for example, Treasury).
 This is to "top-up" the rewards in case fees and tips are too small.

-All rewards are generated from existing funds on the blockchain, and **there is no inflation**.
+The pallet assumes all rewards are generated from existing funds on the blockchain, and **there is no inflation** implemented as part of this pallet.

 Rewards are distributed so that all stakeholders are incentivized to participate: